Menu Close

 What are five warning signs of addiction?

-The top five warning signs are uncontrolled cravings for substances; neglecting personal responsibilities; deteriorating relationships due to substance abuse; developing tolerance requiring more doses for effect; experiencing withdrawal when trying to quit.
+The top five warning signs are uncontrolled cravings for substances, neglecting personal responsibilities, deteriorating relationships due to substance abuse, developing tolerance requiring more doses for effect, and experiencing withdrawal when trying to quit.

 What are the 5 elements of addiction?